Utility maximization with addictive consumption habit formation in incomplete semimartingale markets: Introduction

 \section{Introduction}

-During the past decades, the assumption of time separability of von Neumann-Morgenstern preferences on consumption plan has been challenged due to its lack of consistency with many observed empirical evidences.
-For instance, the celebrated magnitude of the equity premium (\textit{Mehra and Prescott} \cite{Mehra}) can not be reconciled with the preference $\mathbb{E}[\int_{0}^{T}\mathit{U}(t,c_{t})dt]$ when the instantaneous utility function $\mathit{U}$ is only derived from the consumption rate.
-As an alternative modeling tool, \textit{linear} \textit{addictive} habit formation preference has attracted a lot of attention and has been actively investigated in recent years.
-This new way to compare consumption streams is defined by $\mathbb{E}[\int_{0}^{T}\mathit{U}(t,c_{t}-Z_{t})dt]$, where $\mathit{U}:[0,T]\times (0, \infty)\rightarrow\mathbb{R}$ and the additional accumulative process $Z_{t}$, called the \textit{habit formation} or \textit{the standard of living} process, describes the consumption history impact.
-In particular, $Z_{\cdot}\triangleq Z(\cdot;c)$ is defined in the following way:
+During the past decades, the time separable von Neu\-mann--Morgenstern preferences on consumption have been observed to be inconsistent with some empirical evidences.
+For instance, the well-known magnitude of the equity premium ({Mehra and Prescott} \cite{Mehra}) cannot be reconciled with the preference $\mathbb{E}[\int_{0}^{T}\mathit {U}(t,c_t)\,dt]$ where the instantaneous utility function $\mathit{U}$ is only \mbox{derived} from the consumption rate process.
+As an alternative modeling tool, \textit{linear addictive} habit formation preference has attracted a lot of attention and has been actively investigated in recent years.
+This new preference is defined by $\mathbb{E}[\int_0^T\mathit{U}(t,c_t-Z(c)_t)\,dt]$, where $\mathit{U}\dvtx [0,T]\times (0,\infty)\rightarrow\mathbb{R}$ and the additional accumulative process $Z(c)_t$, called the \textit{habit formation} or \textit{the standard of living} process, describes the consumption history impact.
+To be more precise, $Z(c)_t$ is the solution of the following recursive equation: